Emergency Response Protocols

 Reunification Plans

-Parents/guardians will be directed by school or public safety officials via TV/Radio, district website, Schoology, SchoolTool, Class Dojo or district social media pages, t their child's specific location.
+Parents/guardians will be directed by school or public safety officials via TV/Radio, district website, Schoology, SchoolTool, or Class Dojo to their child's specific location.
 Students will be released ONLY to parents/guardians who are documented as emergency contacts and who present a picture ID such as a driver's license, military ID or passport.
 The reunification process can be time-consuming so parents are urged to be patient.

 Emergency Communications